-- If any client node fails, the other client nodes do not affect on the network.
+- If any client node fails, the other client nodes do not affect the network.

 Disadvantage of STAR Topology

-- Whole network depends on central device so if the central device is failed then the whole network is stopped.
+- The whole network depends on the central device so if the central device is failed then the whole network is stopped.

 In RING Topology, All the computers (nodes) are connected in a closed-loop.

 This topology is like a bus topology because all nodes are connected to the single cable but it has no terminated ends instead all nodes are connected in a closed-loop.